The Big Picture On Squatters Rights:

 Michigan Squatters Rights

-After 15 years of overt possession, a squatter cam gain possession of property but must to court to receive legal title.
+After 15 years of overt possession, a squatter can gain possession of the property but must go to court to receive the legal title.
+The squatters rights in Michigan have a moderate time requirement compared to other states.

 Minnesota Squatters Rights